sageserpent-open/americium/gh-pages/docs/junit5/typed-tests.md

 // Brings in the DynamicTests type alias (note the plural!)
 ```

-Behind the scenes, this is just `java.util.stream.Stream[org.junit.jupiter.api.DynamicTest]`, but you don't have to care about that!
+Behind the scenes, this is just `java.util.Iterator[org.junit.jupiter.api.DynamicTest]`, but you don't have to care about that!

 ---